Skip to content

 Far Cry 6Spectra is now working on Far Cry 6 at Ubisoft Toronto

-From Pixar intern to cinematic animator at Ubisoft–one of the biggest game companies–your 3D animation career path has been a successful one.
-What is the secret formula to securing animation jobs?
+From Pixar intern to cinematic animator at Ubisoft, your 3D animation career path has been a successful one.
+What is the secret formula for securing animation jobs?

 As you embark on your 3D animation career, it’s very important to do your research and study for your dream company or dream job.